soablackwhite/Intro-to-IM/finalProject/README.md

 <img src="https://github.com/soablackwhite/Intro-to-IM/blob/master/finalProject/130937397_3686292951436145_6384709591448649701_n.jpg" width="300" height="400">

 ## Process:
+Something that really helped me during this process was that I worked on the music visualizer, terrain, and 3D model on 3 different files separately.

 ### Finding the model:
 I found a model online but it wasn't colored so I tried my luck for the first time on Blender to texture-color it.
 It turned out to be a much harder task than I thought it would be as I'm not really an artist.
 I sticked to basic coloring without adding the traditional arrow on Appa's body because the model didn't come with the outline for it and it would've taken me too long.